MartaCamacho/bancoDeIversores/README.md

 Run npm install once you have forked/cloned the repo

 Run expo start to start the development server

+Run npm run docs to see the documentation

 ## Folder structure